MarteXcoin-documentation/Documentation/introduction/features.rst

 forking was originally to be called "soft forking" but the community affectionately dubbed it "the spork" and the name stuck.

+MarteXcore adopted this method and yours in your systems.

-New features or versions of Dash undergo extensive testing on testnet before they are released to the main network.
-When a new feature or version of Dash is released on mainnet, communication is sent out to users informing them of the change and the need for them to update their clients.
+New features or versions of MarteX undergo extensive testing on testnet before they are released to the main network.
+When a new feature or version of MarteX is released on mainnet, communication is sent out to users informing them of the change and the need for them to update their clients.
 Those who update their clients run the new code, but it is not activated until a sufficient percentage of network participants (usually